Stourton, St Peter's Church

 How many of the thousands of visitors who flock to Stourhead Gardens stop and explore this lovely church, I wonder?
 They should, for there is so much history here.
-The Hoare memorials are stunning, and add in the Stourton effigies and the Norman font and you have a church of wonderful historic interest.
+The Hoare memorials are stunning.
+Add in the Stourton effigies and the Norman font and you have a church of wonderful historical interest.
 Highly recommended.

 Address: High Street, Stourton, Wiltshire, England, BA12 6QE